superfly/sprites-go/client/README.md

 ## Environment Variables

-### For Backward Compatibility
+### For Developing Compatibility
-The client supports these environment variables for backward compatibility with direct sprite connections:
+The client supports these environment variables for developing with direct sprite connections:
 - `SPRITE_URL`: The sprite server URL
 - `SPRITE_TOKEN`: Authentication token